Seasickness is a form of motion sickness that affects some boat riders, and it is NO fun at all!

 - Dramamine or Bonine.
-Take an over-the-counter medication for motion sickness or an over-the-counter antihistamine.
-Especially if you are a person that knows they are susceptible to motion sickness.
-These medications can make you drowsy or cause other side effects so use with caution.
+Take over-the-counter medication for motion sickness or an over-the-counter antihistamine, especially if you are a person that knows they are susceptible to motion sickness.
+These medications can make you drowsy or cause other side effects, so use them with caution.

 Think you’re ready to take on kayaking at the Channel Islands?
-Want to see if these steps work?
-Then join us on either one of our two incredible tours exploring sea caves on the Channel Islands: our Sea Cave Kayak Tour, and our Painted Cave Kayak Tour.
+Join us on either one of our two incredible tours exploring sea caves on the Channel Islands: our Sea Cave Kayak Tour, and our Painted Cave Kayak Tour.

-If you have any personal experience/tips on avoiding sea sickness please list it in the comment section below
+If you have any personal experience/tips on avoiding sea sickness, please list them in the comments section below.